MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/ExternalizableSecurityCheck/index.md

     }
 }
 ```

-This implementation checks the "pinCode" attribute:

-* In case it exist:
+* In case the "pinCode" attribute exist:

  * Set the state to SUCCESS by using the `setState` method.
  * Add success to the response object by using the `addSuccess` method.

-* In case it doesn't exist:
+* In case the "pinCode" attribute doesn't exist:

  * Set the state to EXPIRED by using the `setState` method.
  * Add failure to the response object by using the `addFailure` method.